byorgey/blog/posts/2026/06/26/FTA-holes.lagda.md

 course: everyone knows you can't divide by zero *because it makes the universe go into infinite recursion*.

-The correct type for `divAlg is `(n d : ℕ) → (0 < d) → DivAlg n d`, but we're still going to have trouble convincing Agda that our algorithm is terminating.
+The correct type for `divAlg` is `(n d : ℕ) → (0 < d) → DivAlg n d`, but we're still going to have trouble convincing Agda that our algorithm is terminating.
 In order to do so, we need to take a detour through *well-founded induction*.

 ## Well-founded induction

-XXX typical "structural" induction --- recursive calls on subterms.
-(Agda is a bit more sophisticated than that, but that's the basic idea.)
-There are more exotic forms of induction, but it turns out we already have everything we need: we can bootstrap
+Normally, Agda only allows functions that are *structurally recursive*—that is, functions which make recursive calls on syntactic subterms of their inputs.
+(Agda's termination checking is a bit more sophisticated than that, but that's the basic idea.)
+However, we can use basic structural induction to bootstrap our way into more exotic forms.
+In particular, we are going to define something called *well-founded induction*.^[Note that I will use the terms "recursion" and "induction" more or less interchangeably.
+In some contexts, people make a distinction between the terms (typically a *recursion principle* is a less-dependently-typed version of an *induction principle*), but in this context, *inductive proofs* correspond, via Curry-Howard, to (suitably restricted) *recursive functions*, so "induction" and "recursion" describe the same thing from a logical and computational viewpoint, respectively.]

 The idea of well-founded induction starts with the general idea of a *relation*.
 A relation on `A` is just a function that takes two values of type `A` and produces a type, representing evidence that the two values are related (according to whatever kind of relationship we have in mind).
 ```agda
 Rel : Set → Set₁
 Rel A = A → A → Set
 ```

-We have already seen quite a few relations: equality, less-than, less-than-or-equal-to, divisibility.
+We have already seen quite a few relations, such as  equality, $<$,

-XXX I will use recursive function / induction interchangeably.
+$\leq$, and divisibility.

 Suppose we're writing a recursive function, with some relation $\prec$ in mind, and for a given input $x$ we're only allowed to make recursive calls on values $y$ such that $y \prec x$.
-If $\prec$ is the "is a structural subterm of" relation, then we get structural recursion as usual.
+If $\prec$ is the "is a syntactic subterm of" relation, then we get structural recursion as usual.
 But what if $\prec$ is some other relation?
 What needs to be true about $\prec$ for this to make sense?
 In particular, how can we be sure that the function won't get stuck in infinite recursion?